highlightjs/highlightjs-curl/README.md

 npm install
 ```

-Update `curl.js`.
-Be sure to update the test data `input.txt` to include a test for your changes, or create a new test in `curl-spec.js`.
-The tests must pass!
+Update `src/language/curl.js`.
+Be sure to update the test data `test/markup` and `test/detect` files to include a test for your changes, or create a new test in `spec/curl-spec.js`.
+Run the local test with

 ```bash
 npm test
 ```

+The tests must pass!

 Issue a pull request.